How borrowing capacity limits property portfolio growth

 A common scenario investors face

-Consider an investor who purchases their first investment property.
+An investor purchases their first investment property.

 In a nutshell